rweather/uwpc/README.md

 but the Unix Windows protocol was fairly unique in the late 1980's and early 1990's.

+The UW/PC project started in December 1990 and continued until mid-1992 when I got distracted by other things, namely my "Helldiver" e-mail and USENET reader.
+And then I got a real job and that was that.

 See [UW.TXT](UW.TXT) for the historical documentation.

 Screenshots